OS/2 Trace Tools v. 20201213 (13/12/2020, Steven Levine) |

 Readme/What's new |

-analyze a problem.
-The scripts are generic.
+analyze an issue.
+The script is generic.
 The tracepoints and settings

 needed to capture specific data are defined in a configuration file.
 The

-configuration file name is passed to trcinit on the command line.
+configuration file name is passed on the TraceCtl command line.
 If you do

-not supply a configuration file name trcinit will look for the file named
+not supply a configuration file name and the command line TraceCtl will look

-You need to have a working OS/2 trace setup to use these scripts.
+You need to have a working OS/2 trace setup to use the TraceCtl script.

 If you don't have a working OS/2 trace setup, see:

 for a cookbook setup guide.
-TraceRef.txt explains how to get the OS/2 Trace
+IBM-OS2-Trace.ref explains how to get the OS/2

-Facility ready to use on your system.
-It also includes a sample script for
+Trace Facility ready to use on your system.
+It also includes a sample script

-those that want to write their own scripts.
-The sample script is
+for those that want to write their own scripts.
+The sample script is exactly

-exactly that - a sample.
-It is unlikely to capture data relevant to your
+that - a sample.
+It is unlikely to capture data relevant to your particular

-Once you have the trace facility working, place trcinit.cmd, trcctl.cmd and
+Once you have the trace facility working, place TraceCtl.cmd and the trace

-the trace configuration file in a convenient directory.
-This will often be
+configuration file in a convenient directory.
+This will often be the

 If you are working on an application startup problem, shut down the

-Run trcinit from the command line supplying the name of the trace
+Run TraceCtl from the command line supplying the name of the trace

 configuration file.

-If application in not running, start it now.
+If your application is not running, start it now.

 Perform whatever actions are needed to trigger the problem you are